Marine Wing Support Squadron 372

 Marine Wing Support Squadron 372 (MWSS 372) is an aviation ground support unit of the United States Marine Corps.
-Known as the "Diamondbacks", they are based out of Marine Corps Base Camp Pendleton, California.
-The squadron falls under the command of Marine Air Control Group 38, 3rd Marine Aircraft Wing and maintains a direct support relationship to Marine Aircraft Group 39, 3rd MAW.
+Known as the "Diamondbacks", the squadron is based at Marine Corps Base Camp Pendleton, California.
+It falls under the command of Marine Air Control Group 38 and the 3rd Marine Aircraft Wing and maintains a direct support relationship to Marine Aircraft Group 39.